Updated: April 19, 2022

 These practices below are recommended for COVID safety while members of the Yale community travel domestically and internationally to meetings and conferences, as well as for research.
-All domestic or international travel must comply with Yale’s COVID Travel Policy and the International Travel Policy for Yale College Students, including that only fully vaccinated individuals may travel on university-sponsored trips.
-Carefully review the above policies for permissions and requirements for university-sponsored travel, returning travelers, and unvaccinated travelers.
+All domestic or international travel must comply with Yale’s COVID Travel Policy and the International Travel Policy for Yale College Students.
+Carefully review the above policies for permissions and requirements for university-sponsored travel.

 International travel by members of the Yale community is supported by International SOS, which provides medical, security, and travel assistance services.